white-leaf-devs/recommendation-system/README.md

 (books) >>
 ```

 Before you start digging into the provided functions you should now that some of the provided databases can query its users and items by `id` or `name`, we refer this as `searchby` and its syntax is pretty straightforward.
-You can write `id(<number>)` or `name(<string>)` to search an user or item by its id or name respectively.
+You can write `id(<string>)` or `name(<string>)` to search an user or item by its id or name respectively.
 For distance methods you simply need to pass and identifier:

 - Manhattan distance: `manhattan`
 - Euclidean distance: `euclidean`